Ex-vriendin Mayweather legt duister kantje bokser bloot: “Hij pakte me bij het haar en sleepte me door het huis als een speelgoedpop”

 M’n ogen gingen open van mijn eigen gekrijs.
 Toen ik wenend opkeek zag ik enkel zijn woedende gezichtJosie Harris

 De getuigenissen van Harris spreken verder nog boekdelen: “Hij sleepte me aan mijn haar van de sofa, doorheen de woonkamer.
 M’n ogen gingen open van mijn eigen gekrijs.
 Toen ik wenend opkeek zag ik enkel zijn woedende gezicht.
 In z’n ene hand mijn haar, met z’n andere hand sloeg hij op m’n achterhoofd”.
-De feiten dateren van september 2010 en leidden uiteindelijk naar een arrestatie voor Mayweather.
+De feiten dateren van september 2010 en leidden uiteindelijk tot een arrestatie voor Mayweather.
 Een van de drie kinderen had de feiten aanschouwd en had een klacht ingediend bij de politie.
 De bokser werd in december 2011 veroordeeld en moest twee maand brommen in de gevangenis.
 Op 3 augustus 2012 kwam de Amerikaan terug vrij.

 (Lees verder onder de Instagram-foto)